havardh/workflow/packages/workflow-app-iterm/Readme.md

 Workflow iTerm app for workflow with layout management within the iTerm2 instance.

-The `Vertical` and `Horizontal` components from the layout module can be used to create arbitrary tile layouts.
+The `SplitV` and `SplitH` components from the layout module can be used to create arbitrary tile layouts.
 They can contain a number of Apps or nested layout components.
 The with of each split is not possible to specify, it will be the size of the contained area divide by the number of children.